Alison Krauss: 1992–1999: Rising success

 Krauss' second Union Station album Every Time You Say Goodbye was released in 1992, and she went on to win her second Grammy Award for Best Bluegrass Album of the year.
 She then joined the Grand Ole Opry in 1993 at the age of 21.
 She was the youngest cast member at the time, and the first bluegrass artist to join the Opry in 29 years.
 She also collaborated on a project with the Cox Family in 1994, a bluegrass album called I Know Who Holds Tomorrow.
 Mandolin and guitar player Dan Tyminski replaced Tim Stafford in Union Station in 1994.
 Late in the year, Krauss recorded with the band Shenandoah on its single "Somewhere in the Vicinity of the Heart", which brought her to the country music Top Ten for the first time and it won the Grammy Award for Best Country Collaboration with Vocals.
 Also in 1994, Krauss collaborated with Suzy Bogguss, Kathy Mattea, and Crosby, Stills, and Nash to contribute "Teach Your Children" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.
+She contributed vocals on Phish's (2025 Rock & Roll Hall of Fame nominee) "If I Could," from their 1994 studio album Hoist.
 In 1997, she recorded vocals and violin for "Half a Mind", on Tommy Shaw's 7 Deadly Zens album.

 Now That I've Found You: A Collection, a compilation of older releases and some covers of her favorite works by other artists, was released in 1995.
 Some of these covers include Bad Company's "Oh Atlanta", the Foundations' & Dan Schafer's "Baby, Now That I've Found You", which was used in the Australian hit comedy movie The Castle, and the Beatles' "I Will" with Tony Furtado.
 A cover of Keith Whitley's "When You Say Nothing at All" reached number three on the Billboard country chart; the album peaked in the top fifteen on the all-genre Billboard 200 chart, and sold two million copies to become Krauss' first double-platinum album.
 Krauss also was nominated for four Country Music Association Awards and won all of them.

 So Long So Wrong, another Union Station album, was released in 1997 and won the Grammy Award for Best Bluegrass Album.
 One critic said its sound was "rather untraditional" and "likely [to] change quite a few ... minds about bluegrass".
 Included on the album is the track "It Doesn't Matter", which was featured in the second-season premiere episode of Buffy the Vampire Slayer and was included on the Buffy soundtrack in 1999.

 Her next solo release in 1999, Forget About It, included one of her two tracks to appear on the Billboard adult contemporary chart, "Stay".
 The album was certified gold and charted within the top seventy-five of the Billboard 200 and in the top five of the country chart.
 In addition, the track "That Kind of Love" was included in another episode of Buffy the Vampire Slayer.